 So, what should we do instead of trying to fix her?

-First, understand that the masculine and the feminine have different core values and that her primal value is connection while his primal core value is freedom.
+First, understand that the masculine and the feminine have different core values and that her primal value is connection while his is freedom.

-In trying to give her freedom and not connecting with her, your partner will feel less connected to you.
+Your partner will feel less connected to you by trying to give her freedom and not connecting with her.
 Furthermore, as a result of your trying to impose freedom without connection, she will feel less free – the exact opposite of what you want.

-This will result in her feeling upset and angry, and thus making us feel trapped by the tense situation which is seemingly out of our control.
+This will result in her feeling upset and angry, making us feel trapped by a seeming out-of-control, tense situation.
 If you’ve ever been in this situation, leave a “hell yes” comment below!

 Guys, when you find yourself in a tense situation, watch out for these signs: